Frequently Asked Questions

 How much should I budget for a week’s stay at Lago de Atitlán, Guatemala?

 This number largely depends on you.
-After you factor in the cost for accommodation, around $7 per night, you could live off of as little as $15-$25 per day to eat exclusively at modest restaurants.
+After you factor in the cost for accommodation, which run from around $7 per night, you could live off of as little as $15-$25 per day to eat exclusively at modest restaurants.
 But if you’re like most people your eye will catch the bright colors of Mayan fabrics, you might want to go horseback riding, or do various other fun activities all of which will affect budget.

 Will I be provided with medical insurance while I’m in Guatemala?